kigh143/bay_microservice/README.md

 # bay_microservice

-a simple stateless microservice in Nodejs, with three major functionalities; Authentication, JSON patching,  and Image Thumbnail Generation
+A simple stateless microservice in Nodejs, with three major functionalities; Authentication, JSON patching, and Image Thumbnail Generation